isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 Image: Map

 Fort Canning was completed in 1861 by 400 Chinese coolies, and was made up of various buildings for the garrison stationed there such as officers' quarters and a hospital.
-Furthermore, the fort had extensive defences which included a moat, thick fort walls that were able to withstand artillery bombardment, and a wide variety of armaments including 68-pounders, shellguns and mortars.
+Furthermore, the fort had extensive defences which included a moat, thick fort walls that were able to withstand artillery bombardment, and a wide variety of armaments including seven 68-pounders, eight 8-inch shell guns, and two 13-inch mortars.

 Image: Cannon